-- pinched nerve
+- pinched nerves

-- urinary tract infection (UTI)
+- urinary tract infections (UTIs)

 Talk to your doctor about your symptoms if you have moderate to severe pain in your groin or testicles for more than a few days.

-Contact your doctor immediately if:
+Contact your doctor immediately if you:

 For athletes, gentle stretching is a way to help prevent injury.
-A slow, steady warmup before doing physical activity can help reduce your risk of groin injury, especially when done consistently.
-Maintaining a healthy weight and taking care when lifting heavy objects can help you prevent hernias.
+Doing a slow, steady warm-up before physical activity can help reduce your risk of a groin injury, especially if you do it consistently.